ewallz/ew-enginemailer/README.md

 ### Can I see if my emails are delivered?
 Yes, the *Debug Info* tab shows the latest 20 delivery attempts, including status, method, recipient, and any error response.

+### I need a different integration/plugin for my use case, can you develop one?
+Of course!
+Let's get in touch with me along with your requirements to hello@ewallzsolutions.com.

 ## Screenshots